gemichelst/labelmanager/README.md

 ## ✨ Overview

-LabelManager OS is a feature-complete, **single-file progressive web app** built for independent labels, A&R managers, booking agents and music producers.
+LabelManager is a feature-complete, **single-file progressive web app** built for independent labels, A&R managers, booking agents and music producers.
 No backend required — everything runs in the browser using localStorage with a clean, dark-mode UI inspired by modern SaaS tools.

 It was designed to replace the fragmented label workflow of juggling Notion, Google Sheets, Dropbox, email chains and spreadsheets — and replace them with one coherent system.